-I am so loving the flexible, tasty, nutritious meal concept that is the Buddha Bowl.
+I am so loving the flexible, tasty, nutritious meal concept that is a grain bowl.
 I can think of so many yummy permutations: Mexican (cilantro-topped kidney beans and brown rice), Southern (grits and collard greens, with bacon and black-eyed peas), Indian, Thai, Korean.
 I’ll stop.
-But the one I stirred up for my Daytime Blue Ridge appearance this week was Mediterranean-inspired.
-If I do say so myself, it was amazing.
-Definitely a keeper.
-Like a everyone-who-tasted-it-polished-off-their-plate kind-of-a -recipe.
+But the one I’ve been stirring up this summer is Mediterranean-inspired.
+If I do say so myself, it’s definitely a keeper.
 So feel free to follow along with what I’ve laid out below.
 Or riff.
-That’s the best part about stirring up a Buddha Bowl — nothing is hard and fast.
+That’s the best part about stirring up a grain bowl — nothing is hard and fast.

 - 1 cup uncooked forbidden rice (a super flavorful black rice)